 By Brett Williams.
 Last updated 5th August 2021.
 How do you prove whiplash injuries?
 Whiplash is a painful and uncomfortable condition to have to deal with at best, at worst it could leave you with mobility issues, headaches and nausea for weeks or even months.
 Having to put up with it, or look after a child who has it, would be stressful, and infuriating if it was caused by the negligent behaviour of someone else.
 Fortunately, you can be compensated for what has happened to you.

 If you are reading this article you may be suffering from a case of whiplash sustained in a car accident and are thinking about seeking compensation.
 You may be wondering “How can you prove your whiplash injuries are genuine?”
-This article is a guide which seeks to answer that very question by explaining what evidence will be needed to make a successful claim and how that can be obtained.
+This article is a guide that seeks to answer that very question by explaining what evidence will be needed to make a successful claim and how that can be obtained.
 It also seeks to inform you of how the process of claiming compensation for a whiplash injury works.

-As well as giving you the information you need about how seeking compensation for a whiplash injury, we can also provide you with a no win no fee personal injury lawyer who can manage your case.
+As well as giving you the information you need about how to seek compensation for a whiplash injury, we can also provide you with a no win no fee personal injury lawyer who can manage your case.
 These solicitors can help you win compensation for your injuries without taking a big financial risk in doing so.
 If you want to know more, then please read on through the rest of this guide.

 Select A Section

 - A Guide To Proving That You Sustained A Whiplash Injury

 - How Can You Prove Whiplash – Tell Tale Signs And Symptoms